 Art Remastered

-Organized and conceived by Kamila Glowacki, Art Remastered has occurred annually at Krannert Art Museum (KAM) since 2017.
-Rather than only utilizing the museum space as a performance venue, Art Remastered taps into the strengths of local musicians as artists and storytellers and invites them to share their unique creative responses to the art on display.
+Organized and conceived by Kamila Glowacki, Art Remastered is a long-standing music performance series that has had six unique iterations at Krannert Art Museum and Allerton Park.
+Rather than only utilizing the museum space as a performance venue, Art Remastered taps into the strengths of local musicians as artists and storytellers and invites them to share their unique creative responses to works of art and spaces that hold art.

-The museum becomes a lab for musicians across various musical genres and backgrounds to expand their creative practice, a sanctuary for audience members to reflect and experience artworks through alternative perspectives and modalities, and a space for communities to gather and share in the experience of each performance.
+Through Art Remastered, the museum can become a lab for musicians across various musical genres and backgrounds to expand their creative practice, a sanctuary for audience members to reflect and experience artworks through alternative perspectives and modalities, and a space for communities to gather and share in the experience of each performance.

 Sharon Li at Art Remastered 2018.
 Photo by Veronica Mullen.